Chung Thye Phin: Architectural memorials

 Several articles have been published, mentioning these properties and erroneously attributing them to Thye Phin's father, Chung Keng Quee who died in 1901, well before any of these were built.

 The traveller

 A widely travelled Malayan, Kapitan Chung Thye Phin had gone round the world on many a business-cum-pleasure trip.
-On one occasion, he undertook a perilous trip up the scenic gorges of the Yangtze River at Chungking, China, thus earning for himself the distinction of being the first non-China-born Chinese to have made the venture.
+On one occasion, he undertook a perilous trip up the scenic gorges of the Yangtze River at Chongqing, China, thus earning for himself the distinction of being the first non-China-born Chinese to have made the venture.
 It was here that he was enraptured by Nature's inimitable splendour.

 A road in his honour

 In Perak he was honoured with roads named after him.
 Jalan Chung Thye Phin in Ipoh borders the Kinta Medical Centre.
-This location is appropriate - the Centre, a private hospital under the administration of the Foo Yet Kai foundation, was formerly the family mansion of Chung Thye Phin.
+This location is appropriate – the Centre, a private hospital under the administration of the Foo Yet Kai foundation, was formerly the family mansion of Chung Thye Phin.
 There is another road of the same name also named in his honour in his birthplace of Taiping.